ktorio/ktor-documentation/topics/double-receive.md

 This might be useful if a [plugin](Plugins.md) is already consumed a request body, so you cannot receive it inside a route handler.
 For example, you can use `%plugin_name%` to log a request body using the [CallLogging](call-logging.md) plugin and then receive a body one more time inside the `post` [route handler](Routing_in_Ktor.md#define_route).

-> The `%plugin_name%` plugin use an experimental API that is expected to evolve in the upcoming updates with potentially breaking changes.
+> The `%plugin_name%` plugin uses an experimental API that is expected to evolve in the upcoming updates with potentially breaking changes.
 >
 {type="note"}